Laurel Halo

 Laurel Anne Chartow (born June 3, 1985), known professionally as Laurel Halo, is an American electronic musician currently based in Los Angeles, California.
 She released her debut album Quarantine on Hyperdub in 2012 to critical acclaim; it was named album of the year by The Wire.

-Biography
+Early life

-Laurel Anne Chartow was born on June 3, 1985, in Ann Arbor, Michigan, where she also grew up and learned to play the piano, guitar and violin.
-She draws influences from the music of Detroit, London and Berlin, as well as from her time in free jazz ensembles and as a college radio DJ.
+Laurel Anne Chartow was born on June 3, 1985, in Ann Arbor, Michigan, where she also grew up and learned to play the piano, guitar, and violin.
+She draws influences from the music of Detroit, London, and Berlin, as well as from her time in free jazz ensembles and as a college radio DJ.
 She moved to New York City in 2009, to Berlin in 2013, and to Los Angeles in 2023.

 Career

+2010s

 Halo's debut album, Quarantine, was released on the London-based label Hyperdub in June 2012.
 The album was named Album of the Year in 2012 by The Wire.
 Halo also released the Behind the Green Door EP, as well her second album, Chance of Rain, on Hyperdub in 2013.